UK population mobility analysis support using Facebook Data for Good

 Analysis of these data show broad patterns about where people are moving from and where they are moving to.
 With the introduction of the tier system, national lockdowns and other policies, analysis of these data is able to demonstrate patterns of reduced movement in a more timely way than other data sources.

-In this project we are providing support to the UK Office for National Statistics (ONS) Data Science Campus.
-As ONS is a UK government department our team play a vital role in providing dedicated support in accessing these data.
-We process and analyse the Data for Good datasets on population density changes, mobility flows and co-location indices, respond to requests from ONS and provide tailored insights and data that meet Facebook’s data sharing requirements.
+In this project we provided support to the UK Office for National Statistics (ONS) Data Science Campus.
+As ONS is a UK government department our team played a vital role in providing dedicated support in accessing these data.
+We processed and analysed the Data for Good datasets on population density changes, mobility flows and co-location indices, responded to requests from ONS and provided tailored insights and data that met Facebook’s data sharing requirements.

 - Regularly updated datasets on relative population density changes from Facebook data across the UK

 - Regularly updated datasets on relative population mobility changes from Facebook data across the UK